Welcome to School

 For more information, please email us at info@ifers.org or call us at +1 323-825-2637.

-Click on the following button to download the latest annual report for academic year 2022-2023.
+Click on the following button to download the annual academic report.

 New Mercy Care Schools